Asset Tokenization

 What Is a Tokenized Mortgage?

-Tokenization does not change the fundamental nature of the loan.
-A borrower still receives funds to purchase a home, agrees to repayment terms, and pledges the property as collateral.
-What changes is *how* the loan data is recorded, *how* ownership is transferred, and *how* quickly these transactions can settle.
+A tokenized mortgage is still a home loan where you receive funds to purchase a house, agree to repayment terms, and pledge the property as collateral.
+What changes is how the loan data gets recorded, how ownership transfers between institutions, and how quickly those transactions settle.

 • Origination records — Loan documents, appraisals, and title information stored on-chain